Laurent-Dubois-1977/market_hours/readme.md

 # Market Hours

-A rest api to get stock markets opening hours and activity status
+A REST api to get stock market sessions opening hours and status

+##